How Paula’s Choice Serums Work

 What is a Serum?

-Do You Need a Moisturizer and Serum?
+Do You Need a Serum and Moisturizer?

 Choosing the Best Paula’s Choice Serum for You

-To visibly safeguard your skin from environmental assault such as visible effects of pollution, we recommend one of our Super Antioxidant Concentrate Serums.
+To visibly safeguard your skin from environmental assault, such as visible effects of pollution, we recommend one of our Super Antioxidant Concentrate Serums.
 Choose according to your skin type, and feel free to alternate or layer two serums based on your skin’s needs.

 If you have extra-sensitive skin prone to redness, your skin will love our CALM Redness Relief Repairing Serum.
-This lightweight formula comforts skin and eases redness but still contains potent concentrations of skin-replenishing ingredients like glycerin and ceramides.
+This lightweight formula comforts skin and eases redness, but still contains potent concentrations of skin-replenishing ingredients like glycerin and ceramides.

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 See Paula's Choice Serums.